akfite/ReferenceFrame3d/README.md

 *   `copy()`: Create a deep copy of the object, including handle graphics (if applicable)
     - `ReferenceFrame3d(other_frame)` to shallow copy
 *   `intersect_plane()`: Calculate ray-plane intersection.

-## Practical Use-Cases

-### 💡 Create, display, and move between new reference frames intuitively

-### 💡 Animate the manipulating arms of a robot

-### 💡 Build a LiDAR point cloud viewer that plots measurements directly in the sensor frame

-### 💡 Plot aircraft trajectories in ECEF and transform to local ENU in the axis

 ## License